 Personnel Services increases are reflective of merit and benefit cost increases for FY 2024-25.
-Materials and Services costs have increased compared to the previous year budget due primarily to the direct charging of computer replacements and Office 365 as described in the Administrative Program justification.
-In addition, costs have increased for banking services and software maintenance agreements.
+Materials and Services costs have decreased compared to the previous year's budget primarily because, during FY 23-24, budget appropriation authority was shifted from Personnel Services to Materials and Services.
+This shift was due to savings from vacant positions being used to pay for contracted temporary help.
+Additionally, there have been offsetting cost increases for banking services, software maintenance agreements, direct charges of computer replacements and Office 365.
 Administrative Charges have increased as described in the Administrative Program narrative.